 Oral hygiene is as important as a healthy lifestyle and it all starts with you, because children adopt what they see.
-Here’s how to get a head start — and keep it up.
+Here’s how to get a head start in boosting your child’s dental health — and keep it up.

 Children should see a dentist early